-The Shooters Charter was published in 2001 to inform MPs of what shooters wanted from the government.
+The Shooter’s Charter, which was published in 2001, informs MPs of what shooters want from the government.

 The UK’s gun laws are amongst the strictest in the world.
 Shooting is also one of the safest sports in the UK.
 Further unwarranted restrictions on the lawful possession of shotguns and other firearms made without any demonstrable benefit to public safety must be opposed.
 The present licensing system will ensure that only fit and proper people own guns – provided it is properly administered.
 To achieve better administration recognised working groups should be created which bring together all interests, including government, police and shooting organisations.